 The MPO, through its ongoing 3C-funded programs, makes resources available for the MPO staff to maintain its transportation-planning expertise by participating in courses, programs, and workshops offered by the FHWA, the FTA, the Transportation Research Board (TRB), and other entities.
-More information on these topics is available in the Direct Support (page 4-XX) and 3C Planning and MPO Support project descriptions (page 5-XX).
+More information on these topics is available in the Direct Support (page 4-6) and 3C Planning and MPO Support project descriptions (page 5-3).

 The MPO also considers opportunities to enhance its and the MPO' staff's technical knowledge and planning capacity when deciding what activities to fund through the UPWP.
-In particular, the MPO anticipates that the Research Projects Generated by MPO Staff project (page 7-XX) (UPWP Committee-recommended project), which funds staff independent research projects, will support professional development as well as generate valuable information for the region's transportation planning process.
-(Note: This paragraph will be updated as needed depending on the projects ultimately approved by the MPO.)
+In particular, the MPO anticipates that the Research Projects Generated by MPO Staff project (page 7-37), which funds staff independent research projects, will support professional development as well as generate valuable information for the region's transportation planning process.